19 Awesome Things to Do on Your First Trip to Barcelona

 1. Marvel at the masterpiece of Sagrada Familia

-Among the most iconic landmarks in all of Spain, Sagrada Familia is one of Gaudi’s jewels.
-The stunning basilica attracts millions of visitors each year, despite being, as yet, unfinished.
+Among the most iconic landmarks in all of Spain, Sagrada Família is one of Gaudí’s jewels.
+The stunning basilica attracts millions of visitors each year and remains an evolving work, even after reaching several major construction milestones in 2026.

 Orb-topped spires rise from the fairytale-esque building, and there are many religious statues and carvings around the outer walls.
-Step inside and be blown away by colour — light floods in through the stained glass windows, creating rainbow-coloured hues on the pale interiors.
-It’s easy to see why this is one of Barcelona’s top sights.
+Step inside and watch as light pours through the stained-glass windows, casting colourful hues across the pale columns and interiors.

 2. Relax in Parc de la Ciutadella